 Information and Reports

-City staff, Waterfront Toronto and CreateTO were directed by City Council to update and implement the 2017 Villiers Precinct Plan, with a focus on increasing densities to provide more affordable housing while retaining the vision, principles and character of this new community.
+City staff, Waterfront Toronto and CreateTO were directed by City Council to update the 2017 Villiers Precinct Plan, with a focus on increasing densities to provide more affordable housing while retaining the vision, principles and character of this new community.